rajangdavis/osvc_ruby/README.md

 - [x] Add in Code Climate or something to show the percentage of covered methods for testing

-- [ ] Put the URL generator method into the get class
+- [x] Put the URL generator method into the get class

-- [ ] Have the get method make a get request using the Net::HTTP class
+- [x] Have the get method make a get request using the Net::HTTP class

-- [ ] Need to add tests for passing resources, query/id/other param into the URL generator class
+- [x] Need to add tests for passing resources, query/id/other param into the URL generator class

-- [ ] Need to figure out how to pass resources and some sort of query/id/other param into the URL generator class
+- [x] Need to figure out how to pass resources and some sort of query/id/other param into the URL generator class

-- [ ] Add in tests for Post requests
+- [x] Add in tests for Post requests

-- [ ] Make a Post method
+- [x] Make a Post method

-- [ ] Add in tests for update requests
+- [ ] Add in tests for patch requests

-- [ ] Make a update method
+- [ ] Make a patch method

 - [ ] Add in tests for delete requests